seancdavis/seancdavis-com/www/src/blog/posts/2019-05-30-netlify-function-sends-conditional-email.md

 }
 ```

-That’s enough to get us up and running, but the next step is to use the payload to find the data necessary to send the email.
+That's enough to get us up and running, but the next step is to use the payload to find the data necessary to send the email.

 The data comes packed in `event.body` as a string.
 So, the way in which we get through the data is to first convert it to an object, like so: